Never stop learning!

 ECTS credits: 15-30-45-60

-Courses will be taught in Italian, German and English
+Courses will be taught in: Italian, German and English

 Tuition fees: €250 (for every 15 ECTS credits)

 Courses can be freely chosen from those offered each semester.
 Each course is worth 3 or 6 credits.
-One credit (ECTS) corresponds to a total student workload of 25 hours, including 6 hours of in-class teaching.
+One credit (ECTS) corresponds to a total workload of 25 hours, including 6 hours of in-class teaching.

 The Studium Generale programme requires students to acquire 15-30-45-60 ECTS credits.
-Achieving 30 credits leads to the acquisition of the Studium Generale basic certificate.
-Achieving a further 30 credits leads to the acquisition of the Studium Generale advanced certificate.
+Achieving 30 credits leads to the acquisition of the "Studium Generale Basic Certificate".
+Achieving a further 30 credits leads to the acquisition of the "Studium Generale Advanced Certificate".

 Students enrolled in the Studium Generale may also attend one or more language courses (excluding German, English and Italian) by paying a fee of €50 per course.
 For more details, please visit the Language Centre pages.